 So is machine embroidery digitizing for you?
 Well, there’s only one way to find out…

-… Plus, both options are 100% free!
+… Plus, it’s 100% free!
 What do you have to lose?
-Best of luck in your digitizing journey and please feel free to reach out if you have any question!
+Best of luck in your digitizing journey and please feel free to reach out if you have any questions!
 Remember the name of our site says it all DigitizingMadeEasy.com

 I wanna say thank you for that really helpful guide that you’ve shared with us.